 Learning Outcomes:

-- Understand the social and structural factors that contribute to hepatitis C inequities.
+- Understand the social and structural factors that contribute to health inequities across different communities who may be living with hepatitis C.

-- Explain why culturally safe, community-led approaches are essential in the final phase of elimination
+- Explain why culturally safe, community-led approaches are essential in the final phase of hepatitis C elimination.

-- Identify innovative models that improve access, diagnosis and linkage to care.
+- Identify innovative models that improve access to, diagnosis, and linkage to care for hepatitis C.

-- Recognise how peer-led and lived-experience approaches strengthen trust and engagement.
+- Recognise how peer-led and lived-experience approaches strengthen community trust and engagement in hepatitis C care.

 Course Components: